 The encoding of the header follows the ABNF as defined in IETF RFC 7230 [12].

-3gpp-Sbi-Consumer-Info = "3gpp-Sbi-Consumer-Info" ":" 1#( OWS supportedService ";" OWS supportedVersions [ ";" OWS supportedFeatures ] [ ";" OWS acceptEncoding ] [ ";" OWS callback-uri-prefix ]) [ ";" OWS intraPlmnCallbackRoot ";" OWS interPlmnCallbackRoot ]
+Sbi-Consumer-Info-Header = "3gpp-Sbi-Consumer-Info:" 1#( OWS supportedService ";" OWS supportedVersions [ ";" OWS supportedFeatures ] [ ";" OWS acceptEncoding ] [ ";" OWS callback-uri-prefix ]) [ ";" OWS intraPlmnCallbackRoot ";" OWS interPlmnCallbackRoot ]

 supportedService = "service=" servicename

-servicename = 1*( "-" / %x61–7A)
+servicename = 1*( "-" / %x61-7A )

-Mandatory parameter.
-Supported Service parameter indicates the name of a service, as defined in 3GPP TS 29.510 [8], which is supported by the sender as NF service consumer.

-supportedVersions = "apiversion=" "(" OWS [ majorversion *(RWS majorversion) OWS] ")"
+supportedVersions = "apiversion=" "(" OWS [ apimajorversion *( RWS apimajorversion ) OWS ] ")"

-majorversion = %x31–39 [*DIGIT]

-Mandatory parameter.
-Supported Versions parameter indicates the major version(s) of the service API that are supported by the sender as NF service consumer.
+apimajorversion = %x31-39 [ *DIGIT ]

-supportedFeatures = "supportfeatures=" features
+supportedFeatures = "supportedfeatures=" features

 features = *HEXDIG

-Optional parameter.
-Supported Features parameter carries a string containing a bitmask in hexadecimal representation, as specified for SupportedFeatures data type in 3GPP TS 29.571 [13], to indicate the feature(s) of the service API that are supported by the sender as NF service consumer.

-acceptEncoding = "acceptencoding=" %x22 acceptencoding %x22
+acceptEncoding = "acceptencoding=" %x22 encodingList %x22

-acceptencoding = #( codings [ weight ] )
+encodingList = #( codings [ weight ] )

-token "codings" and "weight" are defined in IETF RFC 7231 [40] clause 5.3.4

-Optional parameter.
-Accept Encoding carries a string indicating the accepted content encodings supported by the sender as NF service consumer, when receiving notifications defined by the service.

-intraPlmnCallbackRoot = "intraPlmnCallbackRoot=" OWS scheme "://" authority [ prefix ]
+intraPlmnCallbackRoot = "intraPlmnCallbackRoot=" OWS sbi-scheme "://" sbi-authority [ prefix ]

-interPlmnCallbackRoot = "interPlmnCallbackRoot=" OWS scheme "://" authority [ prefix ]
+interPlmnCallbackRoot = "interPlmnCallbackRoot=" OWS sbi-scheme "://" sbi-authority [ prefix ]

-scheme = "http" / "https"
+sbi-scheme = "http" / "https"

-authority = host [ ":" port ]
+sbi-authority = host [ ":" port ]

 port = *DIGIT

-prefix = path-absolute ; path-absolute production rule from IETF RFC 3986 [14], clause 3.3
+prefix = path-absolute ; path-absolute production rule from IETF RFC 3986, clause 3.3

+callback-uri-prefix = "callback-uri-prefix=" OWS prefix

+"service" (Mandatory parameter): Supported Service parameter indicates the name of a service, as defined in 3GPP TS 29.510 [8], which is supported by the sender as NF service consumer.

+"apiversion" (Mandatory parameter): Supported Versions parameter indicates the major version(s) of the service API that are supported by the sender as NF service consumer.

+"supportedfeatures" (Optional parameter): Supported Features parameter carries a string containing a bitmask in hexadecimal representation, as specified for SupportedFeatures data type in 3GPP TS 29.571 [13], to indicate the feature(s) of the service API that are supported by the sender as NF service consumer.

+"acceptencoding" (Optional parameter): Accept Encoding carries a string indicating the accepted content encodings supported by the sender as NF service consumer, when receiving notifications defined by the service.
+In the ABNF definition, "codings" and "weight" are defined in IETF RFC 7231 [40] clause 5.3.4

-Optional parameter. intra plmn callback root and inter plmn callback root supported by the sender as NF service consumer.
+"intraPlmnCallbackRoot", "interPlmnCallbackRoot" (Optional parameters): intra plmn callback root and inter plmn callback root supported by the sender as NF service consumer.

-callback-uri-prefix= " callback-uri-prefix=" OWS path-absolute ; path-absolute production rule from IETF RFC 3986 [14], clause 3.3.

-Optional parameter.
-The NF service consumer may include this parameter when providing a Callback URI when the authority part of the Callback URI is shared by several NF service consumer instances.
+"callback-uri-prefix" (Optional parameter): The NF service consumer may include this parameter when providing a Callback URI when the authority part of the Callback URI is shared by several NF service consumer instances.
 When present, the "callback-uri-prefix" shall be a path-absolute as specified IETF RFC 3986 [14] (i.e. the first path segment(s) after the authority) which is part of the Callback URI provided by a NF service consumer in the corresponding service request message sent to a NF service producer.
 The authority and "callback-uri-prefix" in the Callback URI shall uniquely identify a consumer service instance.
 See clause 6.12.1 for the usage of this parameter.

 EXAMPLE 1: The NF consumer supports Namf_EventExposure OpenAPI "v1" without any optional feature: